 FuelsEurope

-FuelsEurope represents the EU fuel manufacturing industry in policy debates, promoting EU excellence in energy transition technologies, supporting competitive industry, and establishing effective environmental and health requirements.
+FuelsEurope represents the European fuel manufacturing industry in policy debates regarding the energy transition and industrial competitiveness.

 Lobbying Activity